fluentsinc/playbook/README.md

 ### **syntax**

 ### The syntax is a term we use to refer to templates or patterns.
 For example, in English, we say "are they coming?" not "they coming are?".
 Switching up the words would mean something totally different.
 Likewise, in programming, we use syntax to define what pattern or template that we want.
 For example, the syntax to create a Git commit is `git commit -m "some message"`.
 Here, the syntax is `git commit -m`. "some message" could contain any words.

+### **playground-repository**

+### The "playground repository" is a repository you would create on your Github profile that lets you play around with the concepts in experiments repository.
+This repository should be an exact mirror of an experiments repository that you're working on.
+For example, if you're assigned the "prometheus-experiments" repository, technology "bash" and pilot "pilot-01", you should create a folder named "bash" inside the "playground-repository".
+Inside "bash" folder, create another folder named "pilot-01", you should play around with the concepts in "prometheus-experiments/bash/pilot-01" inside this "pilot-01" folder you had created in "playground-repository".
+Also, create a "master.md" file inside mirrored folders in "playground repository".

+### **master.md**

+### When you're learning from "experiments-repository", there might come a time when a programming task might be assigned to you in experiments.
+The task might tell you to put something into "master.md" so that the play caller could know that you had in fact executed the play and you're putting everything you're learning into action.

 ## **Code Words**